jkdeng/jkdeng.github.io/_pages/about.md

 - AI for communications

 # 🔔 News
+- *2025.06.01*: I graduated from KAUST with a Master's degree of science.
 - *2025.04.29*: I successfully defend my master's thesis "Hierarchical Distributed Coordination for Heterogeneous Non-terrestrial Network" in KAUST.
 - *2024.11*: I present my poster "Orthogonality Analysis in LoRa Uplink Satellite Communications Affected by Doppler Effect" in 2024 6G Summit, Abu Dhabi, UAE.
 - *2023.08*: I join Communication Theory Lab ([CTL](https://ctl.kaust.edu.sa/)) in KAUST as a Master student in Saudi Arabia.
 <!--- *2024.11*: &nbsp;🔥🔥 I present my poster "Orthogonality Analysis in LoRa Uplink Satellite Communications Affected by Doppler Effect" in 2024 6G Summit, Abd Dhabi, UAE.-->

 # 📖 Educations
-- *2023.08 - now*: King Abdullah University of Science and Technology (KAUST)
+- *2023.08 - 2025.06*: King Abdullah University of Science and Technology (KAUST)
   - Master of Science, Electrical and Computer Engineering
   - Jeddah, Saudi Arabia
 - *2019.09 - 2023.06*: University of Electronic Science and Technology of China (UESTC)